Make sure this part fits your vehicle

 A:

-When troubleshooting a malfunction in the starting circuit, it is important to check several items before assuming that the starter is the problem.
-First, ensure that the battery cable clamps are clean and tight where they connect to the battery, and check the condition of the battery cables.
-Test the battery's condition and check the starter solenoid wiring and connections, as well as the starter mounting bolts for tightness.
-Additionally, make sure that the shift lever is in PARK or NEUTRAL.
-If the starter motor does not operate when the ignition switch is turned to the START position, check for battery voltage to the solenoid and test the starting system circuit.
-If the starter turns over slowly, check the starter cranking voltage and current drawn from the battery.
-If the starter cranking amp values are not within the correct range, replace the starter with a new unit.
-If the starter is receiving voltage but does not activate, remove and check the starter/solenoid assembly on the bench, ensuring that the engine is not seized.
-If the solenoid plunger extends and rotates the pinion drive, the starter/solenoid assembly is working properly.
+When troubleshooting a starting circuit malfunction, check battery cable clamps, cables, battery condition, starter solenoid wiring, connections, and mounting bolts.
+Also, ensure shift lever is in PARK or NEUTRAL.
+If starter doesn't operate when ignition is turned to START, check for battery voltage to solenoid and test starting system circuit.
+If starter turns over slowly, check cranking voltage and current drawn from battery.
+If values are incorrect, replace starter.
+If starter receives voltage but doesn't activate, remove and check starter/solenoid assembly on bench, ensuring engine isn't seized.
+If solenoid plunger extends and rotates pinion drive, assembly is working properly.

 Posted by GMPartsGiant Specialist